rvignav/Inf-Net/README.md

 2. Test

     - When training is completed, the weights will be saved in `./Snapshots/save_weights/Inf-Net/`.
-    You can also directly download the pre-trained weights from [Google Drive](https://drive.google.com/open?id=19p_G8NS4NwF4pZOEOX3w06ZLVh0rj3VW).
+    Pre-trained weights are available in the `Snapshots` folder, and can be downloaded.

-    - Assign the path `--pth_path` of trained weights and `--save_path` of results save and in `MyTest_LungInf.py`.
+    - If using different directories than those provided, assign the path to the trained weights with `--pth_path` and the output directory with `--save_path`.

-    - Just run it and results will be saved in `./Results/Lung infection segmentation/Inf-Net`
+    - Run `python MyTest_LungInf.py`.

 ### 2.3.
 Training Set